 The first step in applying for the support program is to schedule a call from a counselor.

 Once the application for the support program has been signed and submitted, the next step is the formal assessment of the family’s support needs.
-It considers a number of factors, including skills and strengths, social conditions, engagement and other support available.
+A number of factors are taken into consideration, including skills and strengths, social conditions, engagement and other available support.

 If an application is approved, a counselor prepares a support plan in collaboration with the family.
 The support plan is based on a formal assessment of support and describes what support is being provided and how it is being delivered, what the objectives are and how the results of the support are being assessed.

 If your application is denied, and you believe there are exceptional circumstances, you can request a review by the Welfare Council Appeal Board.